ChimeHQ/Extendable/README.md

 ExtensionKit and ExtensionFoundation provide a system for inter-app communcation and operation.
 They are very cool!
 For a long time, these frameworks were only functional on macOS, but it looks like they are now supported on other Apple platforms, including iOS.
 Pretty much everything here has only been tested on macOS, but I'll get to it!

 The package is split into two parts.
 Most of the interesting stuff is on the extension-side.
 But, there are some handy things for hosting extensions as well.
+There is also a macOS/iOS example project if you want to check out how everything fits together.
+There's another [example](https://github.com/KhaosT/UIExtensionExample) that doesn't use this library.

 If you are here, two other packages you might like are [AsyncXPCConnection](https://github.com/ChimeHQ/AsyncXPCConnection) and [XPCConnectionSession](https://github.com/ChimeHQ/XPCConnectionSession).